Our Covid-19 Policy

 We’re delighted that we’ve been able to resume in-person visits at Cedar Lodge.

-On a macro-level, we have re-engineered the layout of our home to better protect residents if we did suffer an outbreak.
+On a macro-level, we have re-engineered the layout of our home to better protect residents.
+In the event of an outbreak, PPE stations would be set up quickly throughout the home.

 As in this not-so-normal time, keeping life as normal as possible for our residents has never felt more important.